 Andrew Carle is an adjunct professor, teaching core courses in senior housing management and operations, as well as senior housing sales and marketing.
 He is the founding director of the senior housing administration concentration, establishing the first curricula in the nation dedicated exclusively to the rapidly growing senior housing field.

 Mr. Carle brings nearly 30 years of executive level senior housing and health care experience to the program, including as a founding executive for a national Top 10 senior housing provider, for whom he developed both first generation operating systems and first-in-industry ancillary service programs.
 Prior to senior housing, Mr. Carle served as a hospital CEO, COO, and director of strategic planning and marketing for vertically integrated health care systems.
 He has served as a consultant to the senior housing industry, business, and technology companies, and with clients including AARP, Nintendo, and the Assisted Living Federation of America, among others.
 In 2016, he became Chief Operating Officer of Meridian Senior Living, a national Top 5 assisted living provider.

-In addition to the Mason program, Mr. Carle has received national and international recognition for identifying and defining a new category of senior housing – University Based Retirement Communities (UBRC’s)™, as well as a definition and categories for “Nana” TechnologyTM (technologies for older adults).
-As part of his work in “Nana” Technology, Mr. Carle served as a consultant advisor to the development of the first GPS shoe to help track and locate individuals with Alzheimer's disease who may wander and become lost.
-In 2012, the technology was recognized as one of the “100 Greatest Inventions of Mankind” by the National Museum of Science and Technology in Stockholm, Sweden.
+Mr. Carle has received international recognition for identifying and defining a new category of senior housing – University Based Retirement Communities (UBRCs)TM, as well as a definition and categories for “Nana” TechnologyTM (technologies for older adults).
+As part of his work in technology, he served as an advisor to the development of the first GPS shoe for individuals with Alzheimer's at risk of wandering.
+In 2012 the technology was included in an exhibition of the “100 Most Important Inventions in History” at the National Museum of Science and Technology in Stockholm, Sweden.

 - New York State Regents Scholarship, 1977-1981